daharsh4/daharsh4.github.io/_posts/2020-08-09-untapped-potential.md

 - **2017** - After successfully testing the Hadoop Gateway at several customers, I submitted several proposals to promote this new technology.
 After my presentation at our annual MicroStrategy World conference [https://aka.ms/dharshmstrworld](https://aka.ms/dharshmstrworld), I was invited to speak at the 2017 New York Strata Data conference with Cloudera. [https://aka.ms/dharshstrata](https://aka.ms/dharshstrata) Not only was it important to individually deliver results for every customer, evangelizing this success at these conferences gave my peers and customers publicly available information that they could use to further drive successful sales engagements.
 By September 2017, 15 of our largest 30 customers had successfully deployed the Hadoop Data Gateway.

+- **2018** - I delivered several high-impact presentations to drive awareness, prevent competition, and encourage adoption.
+Presented at Farm Credit IT Symposium to audience of 30+ IT managers from various Farm Credits.
+(Impact: Farm Credit $129K of PBI and $151K E5 in FY19) Orchestrated PowerBI day at SBA to prevent Tableau from continuing to grow influence.
+Meeting will now be repeated quarterly, owned by SBA.
+(Impact: SBA $250K of PBI; $1.23M E5 in FY19)

+- **2019** - Despite being introduced to a new technology stack (Power Apps and Power Automate) where I had very limited career experience, I was responsible for developing the ATU Power Platform strategy for 8 of our 11 Fed Civilian Strategic accounts during the banner FY20 year.
+Identifying gaps in what we were delivering to customers and then working with a few GBBs showcased how I can drive value even when unfamiliar with the technology.

 ## Perspectives (not your typical TSP)
 *"DAVID IS AWESOME!
 He’s having meetings, driving business, and moving things forward – I love that!
 He’s having meetings and I didn’t even know they were happening – which is GREAT!
 It means he’s taking ownership and allowing me to scale on other things!"* ~MWP SSP, Fed Civ